MAGALA-RICHARD/apsimNGpy/README.rst

     # plot the data
     res = apsim.results['MaizeR']
     plot_data(res.Year, res.Yield, xlabel='Years', ylabel=" Maize Yield (kg/ha)")
+A graph should be able to appear like the ones below.
+Note that plot_data function just wraps matplotlib plot function for quick visualisation

 Congratulations you have successfuly used apsimNGpy package
 *********************************************************************************